xsmh/duoqin-doov-hacking/README.md

 # Unlock the bootloader
 You need to unlock the bootloader in order to flash the new ROM.
-This will factory reset your phone and you will lose your data!
+⚠️This will factory reset your phone and you will lose your data!

 ## For most models
 1. [Enter fastboot](#enter-fastboot).